Photography Tours 2017

 Canada’s Great Bear Rainforest – Where Grizzly and Spirit Bears Roam Wild

-Encompassing 64,000 square kilometres, Canada’s Great Bear Rainforest is the largest track of intact coastal temperate rainforest in the world.
+Encompassing 64,000 square kilometers, Canada’s Great Bear Rainforest is the largest tract of intact coastal temperate rainforest in the world.
 Grizzly bear and black bears, including the rare white Spirit Bear – a genetic variation of the black bear found nowhere else on the Planet – roam wild here as they have for Millennia.
 With giant Sitka Spruce and Western Red Cedar trees frequently exceeding 1000 years old, these ancient forests support more biomass than any other terrestrial ecosystem in the world.
 The forests, fiords, valleys, estuaries, islands, and mountain slopes of the Great Bear all combine to create a complex web of species diversity – bears, wolves, cougars, goats, salmon, deer, eagles, ravens, and millions of migrating water foul – to name a few.
 Only recently known as the Great Bear Rainforest, the 27 indigenous First Nations whose traditional territories are located here have lived here for more than 10,000 years.

 Our Team and Approach

 Coastal photography presents a wide range of photographic challenges, and we give you the opportunity to receive expert hands-on instruction as you create images of the amazing wilderness and wildlife we encounter.
 You will receive tons of one-on-one coaching from our coastal photography specialist James Thompson (www.jamesthompsonphotography.com).
 Through short lectures, hands-on coaching, and most importantly by answering your specific questions, James will help you to realize your photographic vision.
-Living and travelling aboard the luxurious classic wooden schooner Passing Cloud, the Outer Shores crew will take care of all the logistics – right down to a morning coffee for that sunrise shore excursion – to allow you to totally focus on your photography.
+Living and traveling aboard the luxurious classic wooden schooner Passing Cloud, the Outer Shores crew will take care of all the logistics – right down to a morning coffee for that sunrise shore excursion – to allow you to totally focus on your photography.
 Our tours introduce you to the diversity of coastal regions as a whole – a variety of intimately interconnected realms each with its own unique photographic challenges.
-Whether you’re looking for an introduction to coastal photography or are an experienced photographer simply looking for unparalleled photographic opportunities, our 2016 Photo Tours have something for you.
+Whether you’re looking for an introduction to coastal photography or are an experienced photographer simply looking for unparalleled photographic opportunities, our 2017 Photo Tours have something for you.